NeikiDev/NeikiAnalytics/finished/nfts-scam/discord-nft-scam-fish#1.md

 - Discord Bot sends you a Message with this Fake Website!
 - Tells you to [Mint](https://101blockchains.com/nft-minting/) the NFTs and the **FAKE** price!
 - Wants you to login with your MetaWallet Account!
-- Information about the Website IP you can find above!
+- Information about the Website IP you can find above.

 ## Real Website